Explicit isogenies of prime degree over number fields: Introduction

 As with its predecessor \cite{quadratic_isogeny_primes}, it has been released as a command line tool under the GPLv3+ licence, and the \path{README.md} contains detailed instructions on its use and an overview of the testing strategy.
 All filenames will refer to files in this repository \cite{isogeny_primes}.

 The outline of the paper is as follows. \Cref{sec:notation_and_prelims} sets the notation to be used throughout the paper as well as some basic results about roots of characteristic polynomials of Frobenius of elliptic curves over finite fields.
-The heart of the paper is \Cref{sec:strengthen_momose} which strengthens and fixes Momose's isogeny classification theorem, and presents the algorithmic version of it. \Cref{sec:generic} discusses some optimisation aspects of the implementation of the algorithm dealing with the so-called \emph{generic isogeny primes}, those which arise from isogeny characters which are not of Type\footnote{here we mean `signature type' rather than `Momose type'.
+The heart of the paper is \Cref{sec:strengthen_momose} which strengthens and fixes Momose's isogeny classification theorem, and presents the algorithmic version of it. \Cref{sec:generic} discusses some optimisation aspects of the implementation of the algorithm dealing with the so-called \emph{generic isogeny primes}, those which arise from isogeny characters which are not of Type\footnote{here we mean `signature Type' rather than `Momose Type'.
 This distinction will be made clear in \Cref{sec:strengthen_momose}.} $1$, $2$ or $3$. \Cref{sec:momose_type_1,sec:momose_type_2} deal respectively with isogeny primes arising from isogeny characters of Momose Type $1$ and $2$, and \Cref{sec:automatic_weeding} presents methods to further eliminate possible isogeny primes, based largely on methods of explicit class field theory.
 Combining all of the algorithms up to this point into the main \Cref{alg:combined} is done in \Cref{sec:combined}.
 Finally in \Cref{sec:cubic_examples} we present results related to cubic points on modular curves, and prove \Cref{thm:first_cubic}.
 (The verification required for \Cref{thm:more_quadratic} is given in \path{magma_scripts/QuadraticVerifs.m} in the above repository.)

 \ack{ We are grateful to Edgar Costa, David Roe and Andrew Sutherland for providing us access to computational resources of the Simons Collaboration in Arithmetic Geometry, Number Theory, and Computation, with which many of the computations have been performed.
 The copy of Magma was made available by a generous initiative of the Simons Foundation.
 We would also like to thank Josha Box for useful conversations and providing some Magma code, as well as Nicolas Billerey, Pip Goodman, Filip Najman and Andrew Sutherland for comments and corrections to an earlier version of the manuscript.
 The first named author is grateful to Jennifer Balakrishnan and Boston University for hosting a research visit where this version of the manuscript was finalised.
+We are also extremely grateful to the anonymous Referee for their careful and meticulous review of an earlier version of the manuscript.

 During the final stages of this project we were deeply saddened to learn of the untimely passing of Bas Edixhoven, who was the second named author's PhD advisor.
 We were both touched by his support and care for more junior mathematicians, were inspired by his generous sharing of his time and ideas, and we wish to dedicate this paper in his memory. }